elhuo/cse110-w21-group32/specs/adrs/adrs.md

 * Interface Design Decisions
    - Set the colors of the different stages
    - Deleted the background color change option 2/6/2021
+     - No need to complicate the background color change since users won't even be looking at this page all the time

+* Pipeline Decisions
+Outline: Lint -> Commit -> Build -> Test -> Deploy

+### Linting:
+- Install VSCode extensions on every individual’s VSCode environment and run locally:
+  - VSCode Extensions:

+ESLint: JS

+LintHTML: HTML

+CSS Formatter: CSS

+We could not get the automated linting in Github Actions to work but we decided on using VSCode extensions (the three above).
+Everyone on the team will install these extensions locally and will use them for formatting and linting.